Feeding Alaska since 1979

 Our Mission

 Food Bank of Alaska is dedicated to eliminating hunger in Alaska by obtaining and providing food to partner agencies feeding hungry people and through anti-hunger leadership.
-We believe that no one deserves to be hungry.

 Our Vision